lmarena/copilot-arena/README.md

 ## Privacy

 Your privacy is important to us.
 The code in your current file is sent to our servers and sent to various API providers.
-By default, we do not collect your code for research purposes; we only log your vote for the leaderboard.
+By default, we collect your code for research purposes.
-However, we log your code for the purposes of debugging.
 You can opt-out of this.

-- To opt-in to data collection, please change `arena.codePrivacySettings` to `Research`.
+- To opt-out of data collection, please change `arena.codePrivacySettings` to `Debug`.
+We will only log your code for debugging.
 - To disable logging entirely, please change `arena.codePrivacySettings` to `Private`.
 Opting-out means any bugs you encounter will be non-reproducable on our end.

-You can find these settings by searching for "arena" in your vscode settings.
+You can find these settings by searching for "arena" in your vscode settings or clicking the gear button of the Copilot Arena extension -> Extension Settings.

 ## Have a question?